What Are Social Engineering Attacks? (Types & Definition)

 - Employees should be tested by having an outside party conduct a social engineering test.
 These kinds of tests help keep the employee on their toes and more likely to avoid the attacks.

 - Since these attacks are on the rise, a number of new defenses have been developed.
 AppRiver is a great Spam and Virus email filter that can block a large number of phishing exploits before they even reach the internal servers.
+Encouraging your employees to use multi-factor authentication and other available precautions can also help.

 - If they happen to get through, an endpoint protection system that can block the latest malware is probably your best bet at stopping the attack.